Chrome OS security review HOWTO

 - What can an attacker gain by triggering the code added for the feature?
 For example, new code might be calling a previously unused system call with parameters received directly from another process over IPC.
 If that other process is compromised, and the new code doesn't validate these parameters, the feature just added that system call as attack surface exposed to all processes that can access the IPC endpoint.

-- Are new libraries being used?
+- Are new libraries being used and what new packages are pulled into the image?
 If so, how confident are we about the quality of the code in the library?
 Do the upstream maintainers patch security bugs?
 Will the team adding the feature be responsible for updating the library when security bugs get discovered?
 Library code is subject to the same (or arguably more) scrutiny than code written by Chrome OS engineers: is it robust against malformed or malicious input?
 Can it be fuzzed?

 - Is the code accessible to remote attackers?
 Is it exposed directly over the network?
 If so, consider whether this is really necessary, and whether it can be mitigated with firewall rules or other restrictions.

 - Does the code use threads?
 Are you confident there are no race conditions?
 Consider using the most straightforward threading or multi-process constructs you can (like

 - Does the code implement a state machine or a protocol?
 Will an attacker sending packets in the wrong order break things?
 Write the code in a defensive way, to be robust in the face of malicious input and to fail closed, this is, to fail by denying access or by refusing to carry out a request, instead of the opposite.

 - Are there other assumptions prone to accidentally breaking in the future?
 This can include assuming an IPC is only ever called with certain parameters, or assuming a certain process is always present on the system, or that the state on disk for a file or a directory is always the same.
 If so, add a test to enforce the assumption, and revisit your code to be robust in the event of a broken expectation.